Gum Nanse: Career

 In 1977, Gum was awarded the fourth prize at the Herbert von Karajan Conductor's Competition and became the first Korean conductor to lead the Berlin Philharmonic Orchestra.
 After returning to Korea in 1980, he was appointed the conductor of the KBS Symphony Orchestra, which he held for 12 years.

 In 1992, Gum became the conductor of the Suwon Philharmonic Orchestra.
-He introduced initiatives to improve the Berlin Philharmonic Orchestra's performances and public profile.
+He introduced initiatives to improve the Suwon Philharmonic Orchestra's performances and public profile.

 While in Suwon, Gum organized special concerts, including a 7-hour Marathon Concert and a New Year's Eve Concert at Seoul Arts Center.
 In 1994, he started an educational concert series with the Seoul Arts Center for young students titled "Young People's Concerts with Gum Nanse."
 These concerts were held from 1994 to 1999 and drew large audiences.

 During Gum’s tenure as Art Director, the Suwon Philharmonic’s annual performances grew from 10 to more than 60 concerts.
 In 1995, Samsung Electronics (headquartered in Suwon) constructed a new outdoor concert hall and rehearsal facilities for the Suwon Philharmonic.
 Samsung Electronics sponsored the orchestra and supported international tours, including performances at the 1998 Asian Games in Bangkok.

 Since 1997, Gum has led the Euro-Asian Philharmonic Orchestra, later renamed the New World Philharmonic Orchestra.
 In addition to the New World Philharmonic, he served as the Art Director of the Gyeonggi Philharmonic Orchestra (2006–10) and the Incheon Philharmonic Orchestra (2010–14).